whitefusionhq/ellisflutes_site/src/_products/2CocoShak.md

   #cccccc; text-decoration: none;\">Zac Zinger performs &quot;Takiochi&quot;</a></div>\r\n&nbsp;\r\n&nbsp;\r\n&nbsp;\r\n&nbsp;\r\n<iframe
   width=\"560\" height=\"315\" src=\"https://www.youtube.com/embed/CYjHrvtQ5fw\" title=\"YouTube
   video player\" frameborder=\"0\" allow=\"accelerometer; autoplay; clipboard-write;
-  encrypted-media; gyroscope; picture-in-picture\" allowfullscreen></iframe>"
+  encrypted-media; gyroscope; picture-in-picture\" allowfullscreen></iframe>\r\n"
-out_of_stock: true
+out_of_stock: false
-inventory: 0
+inventory: 1
 weight: 450
 ---

-Maple, dyed to resemble natural bamboo.
-Weighs 304 grams.
+Stunning cocobolo shakuhachi!
+Weight: 386 grams.

+**Due to CITIES regulations, this is only available within the domestic U.S.**

 *For all wooden flutes, I recommend one of my Flute Care Kits.
 They are only available as an add-on purchase at the time of checkout (after you have pressed the “Add to cart” button you will see the option for the care kit right along side and you have to select it from the menu).
 The care kit includes the recommended wax, fine steel wool and instructions for maintaining the finish on your flute.
 Not for use on ebonite flutes.*